MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/calling-add-people.md

 |![The text chat icon.](media/calling-teams-chat-button.JPG)|Open a chat window to send text messages.|
 |![The participants icon.](media/calling-teams-participants-button.JPG)|See current participants, or add more.|

 To use additional features, select the **More info** […] button.
 For example, select **Blur my background** if you have sensitive information behind you or want to protect the privacy of colleagues who are behind you.
-When you are in a group call or meeting with a Dynamics 365 Guides user, the **More** […] button will also provide the option to record the call.
+When you're on a group call or meeting with a Dynamics 365 Guides user, the **More** […] button will also provide the option to record the call.